tbsdvl/pris-web/README.md

 PRIS is a pull request inspection system for Azure DevOps.
-Users can configure custom code review orchestrations for repositories using their own LLMs and contexts.
+Users can configure custom code review engines for repositories using their own LLMs and contexts.
 This repository contains the code for the PRIS client application.